 Then, an NPSH calculation needs to be done to ensure there is enough atmospheric pressure to support the intended flow, and the speed of the pump needs to be fast enough to prime the pump.

 Selection of the suction line size is also important.
 It needs to be large enough to support the desired flow, and small enough to keep priming times to a minimum.
 It is best to avoid long suction lines, but if there is no choice, keeping part of it full during priming cycles will help [talk to Hydro Innovations about the “P Trap” design].

 Self priming centrifugal pumps are limited in their suction lift [usually a maximum of 7.6m].
-Some Claims by some that 8.0 or even 8.5 metre suction lifts are possible, are misleading.
-Although some pumps may be able to generate a vacuum in excess of these figures [as can Gorman-Rupp self priming pumps], they cannot physically pump on these lifts because of limitations in NPSHr of the pump, the temperature of the liquid, and friction losses in the suction line.
+Some claims by some that 8.0 or even 8.5 metre suction lifts are possible, are misleading.
+Although some pumps in Australia may be able to generate a vacuum in excess of these figures [as can Gorman Rupp pumps], they cannot physically pump on these lifts because of limitations in NPSH of the pump, the temperature of the liquid, and friction losses in the suction line.